Filing an Asbestos Exposure Lawsuit for Lung Cancer

 Free Consultation with an Asbestos Lawyer

 If you or a loved one has developed lung cancer due to asbestos exposure, then you can secure the assistance of a qualified mesothelioma attorney at our firm.
 Napoli Shkolnik PLLC has more than 50 years of collective experience in helping those who have become ill due to another’s carelessness.
 Lung cancer needs the best possible medical treatment.
 This can be covered by compensation received by way of a personal injury lawsuit.
 Representing plaintiffs in these matters, our firm offers experienced legal counsel to clients across the country.
-We are headquartered in New York City and have additional offices in New Jersey, Illinois, California, Florida, Pennsylvania and Delaware to assist victims of asbestos exposure throughout the U.S. Your initial consultation is free, and we work on a contingency fee basis on these cases.
+We are headquartered in New York City and have additional offices in New Jersey, Illinois, California, Florida, and Delaware to assist victims of asbestos exposure throughout the U.S. Your initial consultation is free, and we work on a contingency fee basis on these cases.
 You pay no legal fees unless we win a verdict or negotiate a settlement on your behalf.

 To learn more, contact a mesothelioma lawyer at our firm.